-Al Fardan Exchange LLC is committed to adhering folloiwng AML/CFT local Laws and Regulations as well as international laws and standards including:-
+Al Fardan Exchange LLC is committed to comply with all applicable laws and regulations regarding Anti-Money Laundering and Combating Terrorism Financing.
+We are committed to the following AML/CFT local laws and regulations as well as international laws and standards including:

-- Federal Law No. (4) of 2002 Regarding Criminalization of Money Laundering
+- Federal Law No (4) 0f 2002 regarding criminalization of money Laundering

-- Federal Law No. (1) of 2004 on Combating Terrorism Offenses
+- Federal Law No (1) 0f 2004 on Combating Terrorism offences

 - Bank Secrecy Act

-Al Fardan Exchange LLC’s anti money laundering/combatting financing terrorism policy is to ensure that highest standards of due diligence apply in relation to “Know Your Customer principles”.
-It will consistently comply with the requirements of legislation and appropriate guidelines in all the areas it will operate.
+Al Fardan Exchange LLC’s policies against Money Laundering and Terrorism Financing ensures highest standards of due diligence in relation to “Know Your Customer (KYC) principles”.
+We consistently update our policies and systems to comply with the regulatory framework and appropriate guidelines issued by the regulator from time to time.

-Mission Statement of Compliance Department of Al Fardan Exchange LLC
+Mission of Compliance Department - Al Fardan Exchange LLC

 Appointment of Compliance Officer: